-Our second in-licensed patented program is from our platform of small-molecule inhibitors of fatty acid binding proteins, notably FABP5 acquired from Stony Brook University ("SBU"), and our lead program is designated ART26.12.
+Our second in-licensed patented program is from our platform of small-molecule inhibitors of fatty acid binding proteins, notably FABP5 acquired from Stony Brook University ("SBU").
+Our lead program FABP5 is designated ART26.12.
 To date, SBU has received approximately \$8.0 million in funding from the National Institutes of Health to develop these candidates including a \$4.2 million grant in 2020 to advance research of FABP5 inhibition in prostate cancer.
 Fatty acid binding proteins ("FABPs") are attractive therapeutic targets, however, the high degree of sequence and structural similarities among family members have made the creation of drugs targeting specific FABPs challenging.
 FABP5 is believed to specifically target and regulate one of the body's endogenous cannabinoids, anandamide ("AEA").
 While searching for a FABP5 inhibitor to regulate AEA, researchers at SBU discovered the chemistry for creating a large library of compounds which we believe to be highly specific and potent small molecule inhibitors of FABP5 and other isoforms.
-In addition to its potential as a synthetic endocannabinoid modulator with development targeting pain, inflammation, and anxiety, FABP5 plays an important role in lipid signaling and is believed to be an attractive strategy for cancer drug development.
+In addition to its potential as a synthetic endocannabinoid modulator with development targeting pain, inflammation, dermatologic conditions such as psoriasis and atopic dermatitis, FABP5 is understood to play an important role in lipid signaling and is believed to be an attractive strategy for cancer drug development.
 Large amounts of human biomarker and animal model data support FABP5 as an oncology target, including triple negative breast cancer, ovarian cancer, cervical cancer, and castration-resistant prostate cancer.
 We licensed exclusive world-wide rights to these inhibitors from SBU in all fields.
 Through our sponsored research we have subsequently identified a potential role for FABP5 inhibition to treat anxiety disorders, such as Post Traumatic Stress Disorder ("PTSD").
 We have also been awarded a research grant in Canada to expand on our earlier research at the University of Western Ontario in this new development area.

-Based upon recently disclosed positive pre-clinical evidence of promising activity and a differentiated mechanismof-action for the prevention and treatment of Chemotherapy Induced Peripheral Neuropathy ("CIPN"), we have prioritized CIPN as the initial indication for development of our lead product candidate, ART26.12.
-CIPN is a significant unmet need, often resulting in anti-cancer treatment delays or discontinuations, and there are currently no approved treatments for CIPN from the regulatory authorities in the US, UK or EU.
-The ART26.12 program is in the beginning stages of regulatory-enabling studies.
-We anticipate firstin-human studies could begin in the middle of 2024 depending, in part, on the ongoing impact of the COVID-19 global pandemic , the ability of selected contract research organizations to source materials and resources, including animals, in order to perform required studies, and the review and approval process with the regulatory authorities, such as the US Food and Drug Administration (the "FDA").
-The COVID-19 pandemic has created uncertainties in the expected timelines for clinical stage biopharmaceutical companies such as us, and because of such uncertainties, we are unable to predict our expected timelines with any degree of certainty at this time.
+Based upon positive pre-clinical evidence from five separate studies showing promising activity and a differentiated mechanism-of-action for the prevention and treatment of painful neuropathies, including diabetic neuropathy and Chemotherapy Induced Peripheral Neuropathy ("CIPN"), we have prioritized CIPN as the initial indication for development of our lead product candidate among our library of FABP5 inhibitor compounds, ART26.12.
+Treatment and/or prevention of CIPN is a significant unmet need, often resulting in anti-cancer treatment delays or discontinuations, and there are currently no approved treatments for CIPN by the regulatory authorities in the US, UK or EU.
+The ART26.12 program is undergoing regulatory-enabling studies.
+We anticipate first-in-human studies could begin in the second half of 2024 depending, in part, on the ability of selected contract research organizations to source materials and resources, including animals, in order to perform required studies, and the review and approval process with the regulatory authorities, such as the US Food and Drug Administration (the "FDA").